KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 Praqma Network MultiTool (with NGINX) - kworkhorse.home.wbitt.com -
 ```
 **Notes:**
-* Since the container is using host’s network, it’s services are accessible directly on host computer, using `localhost`.
+* The multitool container's *entrypoint* script is responsible to create the above web-page with container's IP in it.
+Since the container does not have any network interfaces of it’s own, the script did not find any IP address for it, and left the IP address empty in the generated web-page.
+That is why there is no IP address in the output of the `curl` command above!
-* The multitool container's *entrypoint* script is supposed to create the above web-page, with container's IP in it.
-Since the container does not have any network interfaces of it’s own, there is no IP address in the output of the curl command!
+* Since the container is using host’s network, it’s services are accessible directly on host computer, using `localhost` and on the network IP address of the host connected to LAN/wifi.

 ## The "None" network: